 Returning to the legal profession after spending time in another field or out of the workforce can be a challenge.
-The Center for Women in Law is proud to partner with Mother Attorney Mentor Association of Austin (MAMAs) to host a virtual panel of experts to address ways to bridge the career gap.
-Topics will include leveraging your networks, maintaining and updating your skills, mentorship, and overcoming biases.
-The panel will also address how legal employers can recruit, welcome, and retain lawyers reentering the workforce.
-This event is free and open to the public.
+The Center for Women in Law was proud to partner with Mother Attorney Mentor Association of Austin (MAMAs) to host a virtual panel of experts to address ways to bridge the career gap.
+Topics included leveraging your networks, maintaining and updating your skills, mentorship, and overcoming biases.
+The panel also addressed how legal employers can recruit, welcome, and retain lawyers reentering the workforce.

 Approved for 1.25 CLE Credit

 Below is a link to the video from the June 30th webinar:

 This video of the webinar can be claimed as 1.25 hour of self-study CLE credit with the State Bar of Texas.
 Self-study is optional and 3 of your total 15 hours can be completed in the form of self-study activities.
 Contact your State Bar with any questions.